vaishnavi-konda/vaishnavi-konda/README.md

 ## Hi there 👋

-✨I’m currently learning Data Structures using C++.
+✨I’m currently working on MERN stack development.